WhiteRabbit-XR/WhiteRabbit-XR/README.md

 - 👋 Hi, I’m Matt
 - 💜 I’m focused on working towards making the Open Metaverse a positive reality for society.
-- 🛠️ **Metafabrix Labs** is building a multichain infrastructure for the Open Metaverse. **[We're hiring]**
+- 🛠️ **Metafabrix Labs** is focused on building infrastructure for the Open Metaverse. **[We're hiring]**
 - ❣️ I support several initiatives around the Open Metaverse, including the Open Metaverse Interoperability Group (OMI)
-- 🌱 I’m passionate about XR:VR / Web 3.0 / Gaming / Macro themes / Design / Sci-Fi
+- 🌱 I’m passionate about XR:VR / Social virtual worlds / Digital Assets / Behavioural Dynamics / Macro themes / Design / Sci-Fi
 - 💞️ I’m looking to connect, and collaborate with anyone building for the Open Metaverse (particularly 3D developers and fullstack engineers)
 - 📫 Please message me on twitter @WhiteRabbit_w3